 We supply all meals and trail snacks from lunch on Day 1 to lunch on Day 4.
 Groups generally go out for dinner in Canmore on the final evening (own cost).

 Trail cuisine is prepared from lightweight wholesome ingredients including our Yamnuska custom-made dehydrated dinners.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
 For vegan, gluten-free, lactose-free, soy-free, nut-free, or any similar type of single restriction menu requests, there will be a $17/day surcharge.
 For a diet requiring any 2 restrictions a $26/day surcharge will apply.
 For any 3 restrictions, a $31/day surcharge will apply.
 Vegetarian meals will not be surcharged.
 For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 Getting to Canmore and Transportation

 Canmore is situated 100km (65miles) west of Calgary on the Trans-Canada Highway.
-It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west) and points further west.
+It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west), and points further west.
 Calgary International Airport is well connected to major cities throughout North America and Europe.
-Once in Canmore we will supply all transport needed for the trip.
-For those guests wishing to complete the trip in Jasper and continue their personal travels from there it is possible for the guide to arrange a drop off in Jasper at the end of the trip.
+Once in Canmore, we will supply all the transport needed for the trip.
+For those guests wishing to complete the trip in Jasper and continue their personal travels from there, it is possible for the guide to arrange a drop-off in Jasper at the end of the trip.